MicrosoftDocs/win32/desktop-src/tablet/recognizer-lattice-structure.md

 ---
-Description: 'Recognizers created for use with Windows Vista and Windows XP Tablet PC Edition use a set of structures, each of which is called a lattice, to pass recognition results back to Tablet PC platform libraries.' ms.assetid: '628ca677-31eb-47d9-bcc6-d7777f8aaf7c'
+Description: Recognizers created for use with Windows Vista and Windows XP Tablet PC Edition use a set of structures, each of which is called a lattice, to pass recognition results back to Tablet PC platform libraries. ms.assetid: 628ca677-31eb-47d9-bcc6-d7777f8aaf7c
-title: Recognizer Lattice Structure
+title: Recognizer Lattice Structure ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Recognizer Lattice Structure

 Recognizers created for use with Windows Vista and Windows XP Tablet PC Edition use a set of structures, each of which is called a lattice, to pass recognition results back to Tablet PC platform libraries.
-The Tablet PC platform then copies the information in these structures into the [**IInkRecognitionResult**](iinkrecognitionresult.md) object, the [**IInkRecognitionAlternates**](iinkrecognitionalternates.md) collection, and the [**IInkRecognitionAlternate**](iinkrecognitionalternate.md) object.
+The Tablet PC platform then copies the information in these structures into the [**IInkRecognitionResult**](/windows/win32/msinkaut/nn-msinkaut-iinkrecognitionresult?branch=master) object, the [**IInkRecognitionAlternates**](/windows/win32/msinkaut/nn-msinkaut-iinkrecognitionalternates?branch=master) collection, and the [**IInkRecognitionAlternate**](/windows/win32/msinkaut/nn-msinkaut-iinkrecognitionalternate?branch=master) object.

-A pointer to the lattice should be returned by the recognizer when the platform calls the [**GetLatticePtr**](getlatticeptr.md) function on the [HRECOCONTEXT](hrecocontext-handle.md) handle.
+A pointer to the lattice should be returned by the recognizer when the platform calls the [**GetLatticePtr**](/windows/win32/recapis/nf-recapis-getlatticeptr?branch=master) function on the [HRECOCONTEXT](hrecocontext-handle.md) handle.

 This section describes the lattice structure in detail.
 For an overview of recognizers and related concepts, see [About Handwriting Recognition](about-handwriting-recognition.md).